View Pediatric Asthma: Overview Home

 - Was admitted to the hospital once or more in the past year due to severe asthma

-- Visited the emergency room several times in the past year
+- Visited the emergency room more than once in the past year

 - Experienced multiple prednisone bursts in the past year